-Hotchkiss, a Republican, was the representative for New York's 26th congressional district from 1869 to 1871.
+Hotchkiss was the representative for New York’s 26th congressional district and was a Republican.
+He served from 1869 to 1871.

 From Dec 1863 to Mar 1871, Hotchkiss missed 717 of 1,847 roll call votes, which is 38.8%.
 This is much worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000